xdmnl/api-documentation/source/includes/_endpoints.md

 assignee_id | string (optional) | ID of the teammate to assign the conversation to.
 Set it to null to unassign.
-inbox_id: `inb_128yew` | string (optional) | ID of the inbox to move the conversation to. status | enum (optional) | New status of the conversation tag_ids | array (optional) | List of all the tag ids replacing the old conversation tags
+inbox_id: `inb_128yew` | string (optional) | ID of the inbox to move the conversation to. status | enum (optional) | New status of the conversation tag_ids | array (optional) | List of all the tag IDs replacing the old conversation tags

 ## List conversation inboxes
 ```shell